rccordell/f20bbb/policies.md

 1. Be awake and attentive to the conversation of the day;
 2. Prepare assigned texts before class begins;
 3. Have our assigned texts at the ready.
-4. Join activities and contribute to discussion, whether vocally or through the chat.
+4. Join activities and contribute to discussion, whether vocally or through chat.

-If you fail to meet these requirements, I will consider you mentally absent, though you may be physically present.

 #### Missing Class